This is what we do in the Support and Maintenance phase:

 Handle issues in the system

-If an unplanned interruption that affects the availability, quality, or performance of the services managed by the WSO2 Managed Cloud team occurs, we call it a hosting incident.
-A hosting incident might occur in deployment, upgrade, maintenance, network configuration, startup, stopping, monitoring, and performance, and it has to be within the scope of the Managed Cloud's deployment architecture.
+If an unplanned interruption that affects the availability, quality, or performance of the services managed by the WSO2 Managed Service team occurs, we call it a hosting incident.
+A hosting incident might occur in deployment, upgrade, maintenance, network configuration, startup, stopping, monitoring, and performance, and it has to be within the scope of the Managed Service's deployment architecture.

 The diagram below shows how WSO2 handles a hosting incident from its initiation to closure: